onsi/ginkgo/index.md

 - `--trace`

     If present, Ginkgo will print out full stack traces for each failure, not just the line number at which the failure occurs.

+- `--progress`

+	If present, Ginkgo will emit the progress to the `GinkgoWriter` as it enters and runs each `BeforeEach`, `AfterEach`, `It`, etc... node.
+This is useful for debugging stuck tests (e.g. where exactly is the test getting stuck?) and for making tests that emit many logs to the `GinkgoWriter` more readable (e.g. which logs were emitted in the `BeforeEach`?
+Which were emitted by the `It`?).
+Combine with `--v` to emit the `--progress` output to stdout.

 **Controlling randomization:**